Daniel Allan

 dallan@bnl.gov

-Allan is a founder, core architect, and developer of the Bluesky Project, a suite of tools which leverages the scientific Python ecosystem to enable experimental science at the lab-bench scale and facility scale initially developed at NSLS-II and now co-developed and used at facilities around the world.
-He is the initial author of Caproto, an experiment in human-friendly distributed hardware control, which has been used at several research institutions.
+Allan is the Technical Steering Committee Chair of the Bluesky Project, a multi-facility software collaboration which leverages the scientific Python ecosystem to enable experimental science at the lab-bench scale and facility scale.
+Bluesky was initially developed at NSLS-II by Allan and collaborators in 2015; it is now is co-developed and used at facilities around the world.
+He is also the initial author of Caproto, an experiment in human-friendly distributed hardware control, which has been used at several research institutions.

 Education